 Multi-parameter versus dedicated single-parameter instruments

-An instrument's own accuracy is only part of what determines a reliable water quality result — sample handling matters just as much, and is a common source of error that has nothing to do with the instrument itself.
-Samples for parameters like dissolved oxygen or chlorine can change meaningfully between collection and testing if not handled correctly, since both parameters can shift with time, temperature and exposure to air.
-Turbidity samples can be affected by settling or agitation before measurement.
-Understanding which parameters in your testing programme are time- or handling-sensitive, and building the right sampling and handling procedure around them, is as important as choosing the right instrument in the first place.
+An instrument's own accuracy is only part of what determines a reliable result.
+Sample handling matters just as much: dissolved oxygen and chlorine samples can change meaningfully between collection and testing since both shift with time, temperature and air exposure, and turbidity samples can be affected by settling or agitation before measurement.
+Knowing which parameters in your testing programme are time- or handling-sensitive, and building the right procedure around them, is as important as choosing the right instrument.
+It's also worth costing out the full picture before buying: water quality instruments are unusual in that ongoing reagent cost can rival or exceed the initial instrument cost over its working life, particularly for high-throughput colorimetric testing.
+Weigh the purchase price against expected reagent consumption, the calibration schedule required, and consumable wear parts (probe membranes, electrodes, lamps) needing periodic replacement, since an instrument that looks cheaper up front can cost more over three years if its ongoing needs are heavier than an alternative's.

-Buying genuine Hach instruments in Singapore
+Buying genuine Hach instruments in Singapore, and support after the purchase

 Getting started